raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 to reset the keepalive timer for the DSO Session, and to establish the values for the Session Timeouts.

-The TYPE-DEPENDENT DATA for the the Keepalive TLV is as follows:
+The DSO-DATA for the the Keepalive TLV is as follows:

                             1 1 1 1 1 1 1 1 1 1 2 2 2 2 2 2 2 2 2 2 3 3
         0 1 2 3 4 5 6 7 8 9 0 1 2 3 4 5 6 7 8 9 0 1 2 3 4 5 6 7 8 9 0 1